Zebec Card

 *Exact fee amounts not publicly disclosed

-While Zebec doesn't charge fees for purchases, ATM cash withdrawals do incur standard fees (typically around $2-3 per domestic withdrawal).
+While Zebec doesn't charge additional fees for purchases beyond these structures, ATM cash withdrawals do incur standard fees (typically around $2-3 per domestic withdrawal).
 Additional fees may apply for card replacement, expedited shipping of physical cards, and liquidating remaining balances after account closure.

 Spending and Withdrawal Limits